tensorfreitas/DCGAN-for-Bird-Generation/README.md

 #### Notes

-Each 50 iterations the generated images are saved in the disk as .png files and each 5 epochs the models are saved in the disk.
+Each epoch, 3 bathes of generated images are saved in the disk as .png files and each 5 epochs the models are saved in the disk.
+Also the loss plot is saved in the end of each epoch.

 It is important to have the folders generated images and models in the same path of the trainDCGAN.py file.
-Also the loss plot is saved in the end of each epoch.

 ## Results